10 Healthy Instant Pot Recipes

 - 1 packet Fajita Seasoning

-If you're using an Instant Pot, add all ingredients and cook on manual for 30 minutes, using a quick release.
+Add all ingredients and cook on manual for 30 minutes, using a quick release.
 Depending on the thickness of your tenderloin, you may need to adjust the time up or down slightly.
-I recommend slicing the tenderloin into 4-5 chunks.
 The pork should be tender and easily shredded with forks in the next step.
-(A meat thermometer also comes in handy here.)

-While the pork is in the oven, either saute the remaining sauce in the Instant Pot or add to a sauce pan until thick.
+While the pork is in the oven, saute the remaining sauce in the Instant Pot until thick.

 After removing the pork from the oven, top with thickened sauce and enjoy!